 Borrow art books from the library that jump out at you.
 Make Pinterest boards.
 Use Instagram to find interesting artists.

 That’s a major part of inspiration, but the other side is finding inspiration in everyday life.
 Do you love hiking?
 Make sure to hike whenever you can.
 Do you like family time?
 Don’t put it off.
 Do what you love and open yourself up to the experience.

 When inspiration hits you, it will provide you with those golden ideas, those bolts from the blue.
 And then, you won’t be able to wait to get back to painting.

 Don’t Be Surprised by Fear

 No matter what creative activity you can think of, the biggest block is fear.
 Fear tricks you into thinking you can’t do something.
-It makes you so wound up in what ifs that you can’t follow through on why nots.
+It gets you so wound up in what ifs that you can’t follow through on why nots.

-But because we’re human, we can assume that at some point — and maybe fairly often — we will experience fear.
+Because we’re human, we can assume that at some point — and maybe fairly often — we will experience fear.
 We can’t prevent it, but we can be prepared for it when it comes.

 Fear can be tricky, it can disguise itself as other feelings.
 When you go to paint do you suddenly get tired?
 Do you feel like doing the dishes is the most pressing need in the world?
 Would you rather snack, text, nap, or do about anything else?